 To make that even more impressive, he stopped playing at 16 for 3 years, picking up the instrument again at 19.

 His style certainly moved away from traditional classical music.
 Though you can still see the influence of classical techniques in his playing – he has developed a unique playing style that is very rhythmic in nature – a big part of the reason why he can sound like an entire band with one guitar.

 He was signed to Candyrat Records when he was 22 and has being playing sold out shows around the world ever since.

-Learn more about Luca and his music in Acoustic Magazine’s interview with him at the link below.
+Learn more about Luca and his music on his website.

 Luca mostly does covers (though he does have some originals too but is most famous for his unique versions of covers) – that might sound unimpressive at first but when you listen to them/see them, you’ll understand that the way he plays them is at once unique and spell-bounding.

 Mixing up classical techniques with a more percussive style, Stricagnoli has created a style that can only be described as his.
 He is also known for incorporating multiple guitars (and other instruments) – all played by him at the same time.